Nick Fortes Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- Olson makes the start for the Tigers, his eighth of the season.
-He is 1-4 with a 4.53 ERA and 45 strikeouts through 43 2/3 innings pitched.
+- Skubal (1-1) takes the mound for the Tigers in his fifth start of the season.
+He has a 3.71 ERA in 17 2/3 innings pitched, with 23 strikeouts.

-- The righty last pitched on Friday against the San Diego Padres, when he tossed five innings, allowing five earned runs while giving up seven hits.
+- In his last time out on Monday, the lefty tossed five scoreless innings against the San Francisco Giants while surrendering two hits.

-- In 10 games this season, the 23-year-old has put up a 4.53 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .226 to opposing hitters.
+- In four games this season, the 26-year-old has put up a 3.71 ERA and 12.2 strikeouts per nine innings, while allowing a batting average of .200 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.